 Travelling by Car

 Transporting your feathered friend by car might be the most preferred method for short rides.
-You can keep tabs on your pet during the whole trip, ensuring they have everything they need.
+You can keep tabs on your pet throughout the trip, ensuring they have everything they need.
 The bird can enjoy a fresh treat, like a fruit or a vegetable.
 A great tip is to keep the water in a bottle so that it won't spill all over your bird during the move.
 The bird will be kept busy with the window, allowing them to observe their surroundings.
 This is one of the many reasons that many animals feel good during car travel.

 But you should keep in mind that birds are sensitive to significant temperature changes, so before you get in your car, depending on the outside temperature, you should turn on the heat and regulate the temperature.
 If you’re moving long-distance during hot summer days, it would be a great idea to purchase glare guards to help control the temperature during the car ride and keep away direct sunlight.
 Try to avoid placing your bird in the front seat.
 In case of an accident, an airbag might open and cause significant injuries to your bird.
 Keep your bird in the backseat and use the seat belts for more stability.